What You Can And Can’t Eat On A Plant Based Diet

 Lastly, remember that all plant foods count in a plant-based diet pattern.
 According to the latest report by the U.S. Centers for Disease Control, only 1 in 10 Americans are eating enough produce daily and changing just that one thing could have incredible payoffs.12 They estimate that if half of all Americans added one more serving of fruit and vegetables daily, 20,000 cancer cases could be prevented annually.12 That doesn’t mean you have to switch to eating all fresh produce if that doesn’t fit into your budget.
 In general, whole foods are less expensive, especially when you consider all forms of produce count including frozen, canned, dried and 100% juice.

 Swapping in just a serving or two of plant-foods every day is an approachable routine no matter what your current diet looks like.
-That may mean enjoying bean chili over a beef one, making Mondays meatless or enjoying a bowl of CLIF® Granola with soy milk for breakfast instead of an egg and sausage sandwich.
+That may mean enjoying bean chili over a beef one, making Mondays meatless switching to a CLIF Nut Butter Bar instead of cheese and crackers.
 Small plant-forward changes add up to big payoffs for both your personal health and the health of our planet.

 Sample 1-Day Plant-Based Meal Plan